akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 ![Attributes groups are on the left columns](../img/Products_ColumnsPopUp.png)

-Nearby each group, you will see the number of attributes belonging to this group that can be used as columns in the grid.
-Click on a group to display its attributes in the middle column.
+For each group, you will see the number of attributes.
+You will be able to use these attributes as columns in the grid.
+Click on a group to display its attributes in the middle block.
+Drag and drop the ones you need.
+From the right block, you can delete the attributes you don't want to display in your product grid, and you can reorganize them.

 If you want to display all attributes, click on «All groups».
-On the right side, you will see your current grid's columns.
+On the right side, you will see your current grid columns.

 ### Add attributes as columns